 In re DBA Systems, Inc. Securities Litigation (1992)

-Mark represented an outside director of DBA Systems in a securities fraud class action.
+Represented an outside director of DBA Systems in a securities fraud class action.
 The case was decided by the United States District Court for the Middle District of Florida (Judges Fawcett and Young).
-Mark obtained summary judgment in his client's favor dismissing most claims and the case settled thereafter.
+Obtained summary judgment in client's favor dismissing most claims, and the case settled thereafter.

-Mark represented Corporate Compensation Plans, Inc. in trial court and on appeal in a business interference and breach of contract case.
-The case was decided in favor of CCP by the United States District Court for the Northern District of Illinois (Judge Hart) and the judgment was affirmed on appeal.
+Represented Corporate Compensation Plans, Inc. in trial court and on appeal in a business interference and breach of contract case.
+The case was decided in favor of CCP by the United States District Court for the Northern District of Illinois (Judge Hart), and the judgment was affirmed on appeal.